BhargavaGuduru/Workshop_with_Pichai/Dick_of_Cards_GAME/README.md

 ## 2. Game Overview

-The Blind Auction Card Game is a turn-based strategic card game where players bid cards from their hands to win **hidden reward cards**.
-Each round awards one hidden card to the winning bidder.
-The player with the highest total score at the end of the game wins.
+The Blind Auction Card Game is a turn-based strategic card game where players bid cards from their hands to win **visible Diamond cards**.
+Unlike a blind auction, the Diamond card for each round is revealed before bidding, allowing players to see its value and strategically decide how much to bid.
+The player who bids higher wins the Diamond card, and the player with the highest total Diamond score at the end of the game wins.

 ---